 Disadvantages

-Best For: Large organizations with diverse roles and responsibilities.
+Best For: Large organisations with diverse roles and responsibilities.
 ABW is particularly effective in companies that embrace hybrid work models.

 Co-working spaces are shared office environments used by individuals and small teams.
 These layouts are designed to foster collaboration among different companies, freelancers, and remote workers.